i7MEDIA/mojoskins/standard-blue/readme.md

 #Standard Blue skin for mojoPortal

-As standard skin for mojoPortal
+A standard skin for mojoPortal